sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 degrees, respectively.

 To assess the specificity of each of these main views, we propose two metrics:
-- the intra-object distance as the distance between the representation of the given main view of an object and the representations of all other views of the same object. representations from the same object;
+- the intra-object distance as the average distance between the representation of the given main view of an object and the representations of all other views of the same object;
-- the intra-category distance as the distance between the representation of the given main view of an object and the representations of all other views in the same category.
+- the intra-category distance as the average distance between the representation of the given main view of an object and the representations of all other views in the same category.

 For each object, we retrieve the main view that maximizes and minimizes each metric.
-Finally, we compute the side-view accuracy as the average number of time the main side view maximizes these metrics.
+Finally, we compute the side-view accuracy as the average number of times the main side view maximizes these metrics.
 We similarly compute the 3/4-view and front-view accuracy.
 This allows us to assess which main orientation is more prototypical for an object or a category.
 Figure 6 illustrates the procedure.